Book Now

 Autumn and Sping

-Everest Base Camp Trek via Gokyo Lakes and Cho La is an 18 days long journey.
-During the trek, you are able to explore two major attractions of Everest Region - Mt.
+Everest Base Camp Trek via Gokyo Lakes and Cho La Pass is a 17-day trek.
+During the trek, you are able to explore two major attractions of the Everest Region - Mt.
 Everest Base Camp and Gokyo Lakes.
 Apart from these two, the trekkers also ascend on peaks like Gokyo Ri and Kala Patthar to enjoy the most amazing panoramic views of the mountains in the region.
-Throughout the trek, you will come across numerous viewpoints that will allow you to enjoy theviews of some of the highest peaks in the world.
+Throughout the trek, you will come across numerous viewpoints in the Everest region that will allow you to enjoy the views of some of the highest peaks in the world.

 One of the main attractions of the trek is Cho La (5420 m), which is a high-altitude pass.
 Similarly, you will also witness other gems of nature here like Dudhkoshi River, DudhPokhari, Ngozumpa Glacier, among many others.
 One of the settlement areas that you will cross is Tengboche, which is known to house Tengboche Monastery.
 It is the most significant religious and cultural heritage for the followers of Buddhism in the region.
 It has a history that dates back all the way to 1916.